mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 ```

 There is nothing to install; the program uses only `fractions` and `math`.
-The output is long — thirty-one examples, each a small block — so below we
+The output is long, thirty-one examples each a small block, so below we
 reproduce it in full as the program actually prints it:

 ```